nekena-tanaloua/myssh-cli/README.md

 ### Master password

-The first time you run the CLI (or if no config file is found), you are prompted to **create a new master password**.
+Upon first launch (or if no configuration file is found), you will be prompted to **create a master password**.
 This password is used to encrypt and decrypt your SSH connection data.
 - Must be at least 8 characters long.
-- The tool will ask for it on subsequent runs to decrypt your existing connections.
+- You will need to enter the master password on subsequent runs to access your encrypted data.

 ### Encrypted storage

-All data is stored in a JSON file (by default `~/.ssh-manager`) but in an **AES-256-GCM** encrypted format.
-This means:
+All data is stored in a JSON file (by default `~/.ssh-manager`) in an **AES-256-GCM** encrypted format.
+This ensures:
-- Even if someone gets access to your `.ssh-manager` file, they cannot read your SSH credentials without your master password.
+- Even if someone gains access to your `.ssh-manager` file, they cannot read your SSH credentials without the master password.
 - Encryption and decryption are handled via Node’s built-in `crypto` module.

 ### Workspaces

-Workspaces help you organize different sets of SSH connections.
+Workspaces allow you to organize different sets of SSH connections.
 For example, you might have:
-- A `production` workspace with your production servers.
+- A `production` workspace for live servers.
-- A `staging` workspace for QA or test environments.
+- A `staging` workspace for testing or QA environments.
-- A `personal` workspace for your private servers.
+- A `personal` workspace for private servers.

-You can create or switch between workspaces using the menu.
-Each workspace keeps its own set of connections.
+You can switch between workspaces or create new ones directly from the CLI menu, keeping your connections neatly organized.

 ---

 ## FAQ

 **1. What happens if I forget my master password?**
-Unfortunately, if you forget your master password, there is no way to recover your existing encrypted data.
-You can reset the database (`myssh --reset`) to start over with a new master password, but you will lose all previously stored connections.
+Unfortunately, if you forget your master password, your encrypted data cannot be recovered.
+You can reset the database using `myssh --reset`, but this will permanently erase all saved connections.

 **2. Where is the data stored?**
-By default, the CLI stores an encrypted JSON file in your home directory, named `.ssh-manager`.
-You can change this path by modifying the config.
+By default, MySSH CLI stores an encrypted JSON file in your home directory, named `.ssh-manager`.
+This path can be modified in the configuration if needed.

 **3. Can I use password-based SSH instead of keys?**
-Currently, the CLI is designed to store hostnames, ports, usernames, and SSH keys.
-You can manually connect using password-based SSH after the session starts, but the CLI does not store SSH passwords.
-For better security, we recommend SSH keys.
+MySSH CLI is designed to store hostnames, ports, usernames, and SSH keys.
+While you can manually enter a password during an SSH session, the CLI does not store passwords for security reasons.
+For enhanced security, we recommend using SSH keys.

-**4. How do I uninstall the CLI?**
+**4. How do I uninstall MySSH CLI?**
-- Remove the global installation: `npm uninstall -g myssh-cli`.
+- Remove the global installation with: `npm uninstall -g myssh-cli`.
-- Delete the `.ssh-manager` file in your home directory if you want to remove all stored data.
+- Delete the `.ssh-manager` file from your home directory if you wish to remove all stored data.

 ---